bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+- React JS is a JS library created by Facebook that simplifies the creation of UIs using a component-based approach.
+React interacts with the DOM via their virtual DOM making it easier to create UIs.

-1. Describe component state.
+2. Describe component state.
+- State is data that rerenders the component when chaged.

-1. Describe props.
+3. Describe props.
+- Props are how data is passed down to children components.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+- Side effects are are effects that occur outside of the current function that is being executed.
+Effects are synced by passing a dependency array as a second argument to the effect hook.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.